hervouad/WebAppPatentonPlant/README.md

 # CRISPR Patents on Agricultural Plants

 This Dash web application provides interactive visualizations of patent data related to the use of CRISPR technologies in agricultural plants.
-The aim is to offer insights into publication trends, applicant behaviors, and jurisdictional distributions of CRISPR-related patents in plant biotechnology.
+The aim is to offer insights into application trends and distributions of CRISPR-related patents in plant biotechnology.

 ## 🌱 Data Sources